 |Experiencing an illness known to cause hyperglycemia (for example, an infection)||Check two or more times per day|

-Why measure your blood sugar?
+7 reasons why you may want to measure your blood sugar?

 There are lots of reasons why measuring your blood sugar is a good idea.
 Blood sugar checks provide useful information for diabetes management, and can help you: